okTurtles/dnschain/README.md

 ### The '.dns' meta-TLD<a name="metaTLD"/>

 __.dns__ is a "meta-TLD".
-It is called so because unlike traditional TLDs, it is not meant to globally resolve to a specific IP.
+It bears this unique terminology because unlike traditional TLDs, it is not meant to globally resolve to a specific IP.
 Rather, it is meant to resolve to a DNSChain server that *_you personally own and run_*.

+It bears emphasizing that *you cannot register a meta-TLD because you already own them!*

 When a DNSChain server sees a request to a `.dns` domain, it handles the request itself, looking it up in a blockchain stored on that same server.
 At the moment, DNSChain uses the Namecoin blockchain, but it can easily be configured to use any blockchain.